 Let us learn about the Pros and Cons of Glass Recycling

 Advantages of Glass Recycling

-Recycled glass melts at a lower temperature than its raw material components.
+The recycled glass melts at a lower temperature than its raw material components.
 The amount of energy required to make glass from scratch is 40% more than that needed to recycle it.
 If recycling is done on a large scale, maximum profit is achieved.
-Research has shown that recycling of a glass bottle can produce enough energy to light up a normal bulb for 4 hours.
+Research has shown that recycling a glass bottle can produce enough energy to light up a normal bulb for 4 hours.